Josh Lykins

 Valley of Fire, Nevada

 I’m extremely intrigued by historical imagery.
-Seeing photos and footage from decades ago and getting a short look into how things were is just fascinating to me.
+Seeing photos and footage from the past and getting a short look into how things were is fascinating to me.

 It’s even more fascinating when the people in those images are ones you know and care about.